-- ^{7.9.} The Council must take into account representations received during the public consultation period and consider these when determining the application. - ^{7.10.} If not representations are received, the Council will approve the application subject to meeting the criteria contained within these guidelines.
+The Council must take into account representations received during the public consultation period and consider these when determining the application.

+If not representations are received, the Council will approve the application subject to meeting the criteria contained within these guidelines.

-8. Objections to an application
+Objections to an application

-- ^{8.1.} Where there are no relevant representations made, the application will be deemed as granted and issued by officers under their scheme of delegated Authority - ^{8.2.} The application will be referred to the Council's Licensing Committee for determination if relevant objections are received against the granting of a Street Trading Consent or Licence from any of the following: - a) Occupiers of property within 100 metres of the proposed site. - b) Rochford District Council Ward Members (who can object as an individual or on behalf of constituents). - c) Parish or Town Councils. - d) Police or Highway Authorities. - e) Rochford District Council Environmental Health Service - f) Rochford District Council Planning Service a) Potential, or actual, nuisance to a property occupier from noise, fumes or smells.
+Where there are no relevant representations made, the application will be deemed as granted and issued by officers under their scheme of delegated Authority

+The application will be referred to the Council's Licensing Committee for determination if relevant objections are received against the granting of a Street Trading Consent or Licence from any of the following:

+- a) Occupiers of property within 100 metres of the proposed site. - b) Rochford District Council Ward Members (who can object as an individual or on behalf of constituents). - c) Parish or Town Councils. - d) Police or Highway Authorities. - e) Rochford District Council Environmental Health Service - f) Rochford District Council Planning Service

-^{8.3.} Officers will assess the objections to determine their relevance based on the following criteria:
+Officers will assess the objections to determine their relevance based on the following criteria:

-b) Whether any road safety issues have been identified.

-c) Compliance with food and health and safety legislation.

-d) Concern of public order problems resulting from the proposed street trading activity.

-e) Whether there are any fire safety issues present.
+- a) Potential, or actual, nuisance to a property occupier from noise, fumes or smells. - b) Whether any road safety issues have been identified. - c) Compliance with food and health and safety legislation. - d) Concern of public order problems resulting from the proposed street trading activity. - e) Whether there are any fire safety issues present. - f) Whether the objection is relevant, vexatious or repetitive.

-- f) Whether the objection is relevant, vexatious or repetitive. - ^{8.4.} If a relevant objection is made against an application for a Street Trading Licence or Consent, the applicant will be contacted to discuss the reasons for a potential refusal of the application.
-During this discussion the applicant will be informed of the criteria from this policy which are considered to have not been met and they will be given an opportunity to discuss any relevant matters in relation to the application. - ^{8.5.} If after this discussion the applicant still wishes to continue with the application, the application will be referred to the Councils Licensing Committee for determination. - ^{8.6.} If a written objection is received and deemed appropriate, the application will be referred to the Licensing Committee for consideration and determination.
+If a relevant objection is made against an application for a Street Trading Licence or Consent, the applicant will be contacted to discuss the reasons for a potential refusal of the application.
+During this discussion the applicant will be informed of the criteria from this policy which are considered to have not been met and they will be given an opportunity to discuss any relevant matters in relation to the application.

+If after this discussion the applicant still wishes to continue with the application, the application will be referred to the Councils Licensing Committee for determination.